 BBQ restaurants in St Louis are always fun to visit as the atmosphere is often very casual, relaxed and playful.
 The best part is, the food is spectacular.
 Barbecue restaurants vary in terms of the type of food that is served.
+St. Louis loves it some BBQ ribs or even a special event like a pig roast.
 Some restaurants like to serve Mediterranean or Oriental cuisine, while others are heavily influenced by Asian or American cuisine.
 No matter what type of cuisine a restaurant goes with, all have this in common: the manner in which the food is cooked.
 BBQ style cooking involves using wood, an open flame, and charcoal.
 More modern restaurants may use electric grills.
-Some STL barbecue restaurants have gotten so creative with their methods that they sometimes prepare and serve the food outdoors.
+Some STL places have gotten so creative with their methods that they sometimes prepare and serve the food outdoors.

 Sugarfire Smokehouse Brain child of well known chef Mike Johnson and Carolyn Downs of Cyrano’s.Our brisket and Memphis style ribs are delicious, as well as our grass-fed burgers, fries, and shakes.
 Come in and see for yourself!